Meta pixel

 These are estimates only

 Actual penalties depend on your circumstances, previous convictions, and how your case is presented.
-A specialist solicitor can often achieve significantly lower penalties than the starting point.
+A guilty plea at the earliest opportunity typically reduces the fine by around one third.
+A specialist solicitor can often achieve significantly lower penalties than the starting point shown here.

 Want to reduce your penalty or avoid points?

-First, we work out how far over the limit you were.
-The calculator takes your actual speed and subtracts the speed limit to get the excess speed.
+First, the calculator works out how far over the limit you were.
+It takes your recorded speed (from your Notice of Intended Prosecution) and subtracts the speed limit.
+That excess speed determines which penalty band you fall into.

 This is for speeds that are over the limit but not dramatically so.
 The actual thresholds vary by speed limit: